The Fundamentals of Blockchain Technology: A Comprehensive Guide for 2026

 Applications Beyond Cryptocurrencies

-Digital identity management has also improved.
-In 2026, people control their own data through blockchain, choosing who sees their personal information like identity documents or medical history.
-This helps reduce identity theft.
+Another area is digital identity management.
+In 2026, individuals can control their personal data through blockchain, deciding who accesses information like identity or medical history, thus reducing identity theft.

 Challenges and Considerations